Artisan-Lab/tag-std/pre-RFC.md

 * **Implicit dependencies on unsafe behavior**: Developers may unknowingly change code that other safety assumptions rely on.
 For instance, the comment "the deque effectively forgot the element" depends on the behavior of Guard's Drop implementation.
 If `try_fold::Guard::drop` changes, developers must check whether the associated safety comments still hold.
 (This RFC does not address this problem)

-To address these issues, we propose a solution based on annotating call sites with `#[discharges]` and introducing an entity reference system.
+To address the issue, we propose a solution based on annotating callsites with `#[discharges]`.

 ```rust
 fn try_fold<B, F, R>(&mut self, mut init: B, mut f: F) -> R {